 Kohlberg's first stage of moral development is the preconventional level.
-At this level a person would be acting out of fear of punishment.
-In the business setting, people would act ethically only out of fear that they would get caught and punished if they did not do so.
-The ramification of this stage of moral development in the adult businessperson is that if there is no realistic fear of being caught, unethical behavior might become common.
-Persons at this stage do not understand why their behavior is immoral or moral.
+At this level a person would be acting out of fear of punishment or pleasure of reward.
+In the business setting, people would act ethically only out of fear that they would get caught and punished if they did not act ethically.
+The ramification of this stage of moral development in the adult businessperson is that if there was no realistic fear of being caught, unethical behavior might become common.
+The person at this stage does not understand why their behavior is immoral or moral.

 Kohlberg's second stage of moral development is the conventional level.
-People at this level conform their behavior to meet the expectations of the groups to which they belong.
+People at this level conform their behavior to the expectations of the groups to which they belong.
 The implication of this stage in the business arena is that if the group deems the action to be ethical, then the individual in this stage will follow the group without an independent evaluation of the situation.
 The example of Nazi Germany directly prior to and during WWII is a chilling one.
 This is especially true since Kohlberg believes that most adults operate at this level.